rodneyshupe/Cookbook/Recipes/PicklesAndPreserves/PickledAsparagus.rst

 Directions
 ----------

-1. Trim tough ends from asparagus and cut spears into uniform lengths about 3/4 inch (2 cm) shorter than the inside height of the jars you are using.
-In a large shallow dish, cover asparagus with ice water and refrigerate for 1 hour.
-Drain well.
+1. Trim tough ends from asparagus and cut spears into uniform lengths about 3/4 inch (2 cm) shorter than the inside height of your jars; cover with ice water in a large shallow dish and refrigerate 1 hour, then drain well.
 2. Meanwhile, prepare canner, jars and lids.
-3. In a small bowl, combine red and green bell pepper, hot pepper and garlic.
-Mix well and set aside.
+3. Combine red and green bell pepper, hot pepper and garlic in a small bowl;
-4. In a large stainless steel saucepan, combine vinegar, water, sugar and salt.
-Stir well and bring to a boil over medium-high heat.
-Reduce heat and boil gently for 5 minutes.
-Add asparagus and return to a boil.
-Boil for 2 minutes or until asparagus is heated through.
+   mix well and set aside.
-5. Place 2 tablespoons (30 mL) chopped pepper mixture, 1 teaspoon (5 mL) dill seeds
+4. Combine vinegar, water, sugar and salt in a large stainless steel saucepan, stir well and bring to a boil over medium-high heat; reduce heat and boil gently 5 minutes, then add asparagus, return to a boil and boil until heated through, 2 minutes.
-   and 1 teaspoon (5 mL) mustard seeds into each hot jar.
-Pack asparagus, tips down, into hot jars to within a generous 1/2 inch (1 cm) of top of jar.
-Ladle hot pickling liquid into jar to cover asparagus, leaving 1/2 inch (1 cm) headspace.
-Remove air bubbles and adjust headspace, if necessary, by adding hot pickling liquid.
-Wipe rim.
+5. Place 2 tablespoons (30 mL) chopped pepper mixture, 1 teaspoon (5 mL) dill
-   Center lid on jar.
-Screwband down until resistance is met, then increase to fingertip-tight.
+   seeds and 1 teaspoon (5 mL) mustard seeds into each hot jar; pack asparagus tips down to within a generous 1/2 inch (1 cm) of the top, ladle hot pickling liquid over to cover, leaving 1/2 inch (1 cm) headspace.
+Remove air bubbles and adjust headspace if necessary by adding hot pickling liquid, wipe rim, center lid, and screwband down until resistance is met, then increase to fingertip-tight.
-6. Place jars in canner, ensuring they are completely covered with water.
-Bring to a boil and process for 10 minutes.
-Remove canner lid.
+6. Place jars in canner, ensuring they are completely covered with water;
-   Wait 5 minutes, then remove jars, cool and store.
+   bring to a boil and process 10 minutes.
+Remove canner lid, wait 5 minutes, then remove jars, cool and store.